 I love that line, “Don’t give your power to vague or mysterious logic.
 Tomorrow is a blank slate. . ."
 We often use vague or mysterious logic on ourselves.
 We need not be the least concerned about what others think of our choices, because our own ego has plenty of vague and mysterious logic to chill us to the bone.

 In all cases like this, it is our own artificial limitations.
-There are no real limitations, only those that we imagine in our head.
-There are thousands of examples of people who have not only overcome, but have gone far beyond limitations.
+There are no real limitations, only those that we imagine in our heads.
+There are thousands of examples of people who have not only overcome but have gone far beyond limitations.

 You Could Be The Next One To Share Your Story.